mark-burnett/actout/README.md

 ## Usage

-This is a skeleton, so there's nothing to do yet.
+The project is still a skeleton, so there's nothing to do yet.

 [travis-status]: https://travis-ci.org/mark-burnett/actout.png?branch=master